“He is really fantastic – very calm, very user-friendly and very bright. He is good on his feet and on paper”

-Harry is building a busy junior practice specialising in traditional Chancery, art and cultural property and real property work.
+Harry has a busy junior practice specialising in traditional Chancery, art and cultural property and real property work.
 He is available to accept instructions in all areas of work undertaken by Chambers.

 About Harry Martin